Several states have No-Fault laws. Just look at this map:

 The good news?

 If the Uber driver doesn’t get PIP, then he likely doesn’t need a threshold injury to be entitled to compensation for pain and suffering.
+This is big news because pain and suffering is often the biggest part of an injury settlement.

 Also, if Bob was logged into the Uber app, but didn’t have a passenger, then Bob can get PIP through Uber.
 Uber’s are required to provide PIP in this instance.
 Florida Statute 627.748(7)(b)1.b.